-In order to personalize, you need to know what a customer wants.
+To personalize, you need to know what a customer wants.

-Today, most companies assume what a customer wants based on first-party behavioral signals during a browsing session
+Today, most companies assume what a customer wants based on first-party behavioral signals during a browsing session.

-This data transformed through analysis and is often augmented by third-party data from data brokers and other sites.
+This data is transformed through analysis and is often augmented by third-party data from data brokers and other sites.

 First- and third-party data are not only going away due to privacy, they are also risky to use as basis for assumptions about what customers want.

 The privacy-personalization paradox is a new problem that requires a new type of data.

 Zero-party data (ZPD) is data that is intentionally and proactively shared by customers directly with a brand.
 Examples include preferences, needs, budgets, physical conditions, values, and more.